AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **Don’t Let Metrics Undermine Your Business: An Obsession with Numbers Can Sink Your Strategy** — Michael Harris (Doctoral Student, Kenan-Flagler Business School) and Bill Taylor (Professor, Marriott School of Business), *Harvard Business Review*, Sep–Oct 2019
 - **Put Purpose at the Core of Your Strategy: How Successful Companies Redefine Their Business** — Thomas W. Melknight, Ivy Bush, Carl Charles Durden-Rang
 - **The Dangers of Categorical Thinking: How Hardwired Sorting Hampers Good Decisions** — Bart DeLong and Philip Fernbach
-- **Gender and Social Capital Research** — Referenced academic research on social capital and gender dynamics (specific author TBD)
+- **The Gender of Social Capital”, published in a peer-reviewed journal** — Ronald S. Burt’s academic research on social capital and gender dynamics
 - **PM World Journal** — Industry-leading journal on project management insights and innovation- [Check out my contributions](https://pmworldlibrary.net/authors/alicia-morgan/)